Network License Manager

 How does the Network License manager communicate between all the computers ?

-The ENERCALC Network License Manager uses broadcasting to make itself known to the client computers.
-Also, when a copy of the Structural Engineering Library is started, it also broadcasts it's presence on the network which the Network License Manager will detect.
-Broadcasting and IP address sensing it performed this way :
+The ENERCALC Network License Manager (NLM) uses broadcasting to make itself known to the client computers.
+When a copy of the Structural Engineering Library (SEL) is started, it also broadcasts its presence on the network, which the Network License Manager will detect.
+Broadcasting and IP address sensing is performed this way:

 The Network License Manager uses two types of data broadcast:

 An "I Can Do" broadcast (used to tell the other machines that the NLM is running) is actually broadcast to all machines on your LAN.
-This means only one packet leaves your machine, but every machine on your LAN can read it in one go.
+This means only one packet leaves the server, but every machine on your LAN can read it in one go.

-The following table shows you the default ports numbers for each instance running on a machine.
+The following table shows the default port numbers for each instance running on a machine.
 The default number of instances is 5.

 Instance